jobaile/PureVolume/README.md

 ## Getting Started
 We created the documents necessary for the project.
-We have the index.html set-up and our secondary page will be a post.

-## Getting Started
-We created the documents necessary for the project.
-We have the index.html set-up and our secondary page will be a post.
+We have the index.html set-up and our secondary page is "article.html".
 ## Built with
 * [Bootstrap](https://getbootstrap.com/) - Bootstrap Framework